Your bag

 What is Tanjung Puting

 Tanjung Puting National Park is a lush, biodiverse tropical rainforest located in Central Kalimantan, Borneo, Indonesia.
-It’s one of the few places in the world where you can see orangutans in the wild.
+It’s one of the few places in the world where you can see orangutans in their natural habitat.
 Originally protected in 1936 and declared a national park in 1996, this park is now a UNESCO recognized biosphere reserve and home to thousands of plant and animal species.

 It is also home to Borneo Foundation International an organisation founded by Dr Birute Galdikas, for the purpose of orangutan research and conservation efforts.
 Here you will be able to see both wild and rehabilitated primates along the Sekonyer river and at feeding stations.